With cold weather coming in Plover, you may be thinking when you should cover your outdoor air conditioner. Of if you should even cover it at all.

 Don’t Use Plastic or Vinyl Covers

-Plastic or vinyl covers block air, which could cause moisture to build up inside your system.
-The best type of clot is one that’s breathable, like canvas or mesh.
+Plastic or vinyl covers impede air, which could cause moisture to build up inside your air conditioner.
+The best type of fabric is one that lets in air, like canvas or mesh.

 Related: How AC Repair & Maintenance Can Actually Save You Money